 Introduction

 When collections efforts are unsuccessful, lenders may deem a portion of a loan to be uncollectible.
 When this happens, lenders need to properly record and account for the the loss on these loans.
-This article is an overview of write-off accounting.
+This article is an overview of charge-off accounting.
 It provides an introduction to accounting, and information about how to account for a charged-off loan (sometimes called a write down or a write off).

-How Write-Off Accounting Works
+How Charge-Off Accounting Works

 A charge off takes place when a lender deems a loan or a portion of a loan to be uncollectible.
 Most lenders have a policy that dictates when a loan should be charged off.
 This usually happens when a borrower does not make payments for a set number of days (for example, a lot of lenders charge off after 120+ days with no payment).
-But how can businesses account for these write-offs?
+But how can businesses account for these charge-offs?
 Of course lenders want to make all of their money back plus interest, but they understand that some borrowers will not pay them back.
 To account for this, businesses often set up a bad debts expense account.
 This account helps businesses anticipate losses.
-Lenders account for a certain percentage of write-offs and it acts as a business expense each month.
+Lenders account for a certain percentage of charge-offs and it acts as a business expense each month.

-To understand what happens on the accounting side when a write-off takes place, you need to understand some basics about accounting.
+To understand what happens on the accounting side when a charge-off takes place, you need to understand some basics about accounting.
 There is a basic accounting equation that accounting will balance in order to help detect accounting errors.
 You may be familiar with the term "double-entry accounting", which specifically refers to the two entries required to balance the accounting equation.
 The basic accounting equation is:

 $$assets = liabilities + \text{owner's equity}$$